 In 2022, the Group made additional deposits in the share of Fekon, totaling P11.5 million in relation to the planned increase in authorized capital stock of the latter.
-There were no additional deposits made in 2023.
+There were no additional deposits made as of September 30, 2024 and in 2023.